-The naïve approach of using d < k in random linear codes poses two main difficulties: (i) there is not an easy way to analyze the final reliability of the code, as we did in block replication; (ii) there is not a trivial policy for choosing the d blocks (to be combined) that are able to prevent a degradation of the reliability of the code through the maintenance process.
+The naïve approach of using d < k in random linear codes poses two main difficulties: (i) there is no easy way to analyze the final reliability of the code, as we did in block replication; (ii) there is no trivial policy for choosing the dblocks (to be combined) that are able to prevent a degradation of the reliability of the code through the maintenance process.
 Note that in block replication there is such a way: replace a lost replica with a copy of an identical one.